kroganlab/RMSQv3/README.md

 ```
 silac:
-  enabled : 0 # 1 for SILAC experiments
+  enabled : 0 # 1 for SILAC experiments, 0 otherwise
 ```

 Mark 1 if the files belong to a SILAC experiment.
 See *Special case: SILAC*